-Non-industrial uses, such as commercial and trade retail activities, business and a range of other suporting, complementary uses may locate in the zone where such uses do not compromise the intended industrial/business character of the local area.
+Non-industrial uses, such as commercial and trade retail activities, are encouraged to locate in the zone where such uses support and complement the intended industrial/business character of the local area.
 Uses that promote knowledge creation and entrepreneurial activity in industry, science and technology and research and development are encouraged.